Robb Stark – Night’s Silver Wolf King

 “Theon wants me to yield the castle,” Bran said as the maester was fastening the cloak with his favorite wolf’s head clasp of silver and jet.

 Bran leaves his wolf’s head clasp behind when he, Rickon, Meera, Jojen, Osha and Hodor escape after Theon’s takeover of the castle.
 During the futile search for the children, Ramsey in the guise of the first Reek produces a sack of clothes including the clasp.
-The idea is to kill the miller’s boys, dress them up in the Stark children’s clothes and present their bodies in place of Bran and Rickon.
-The plan is carried out.
-The miller’s boys are killed and decapitated, their tarred heads placed on spikes, their bodies burned.
-When Maester Luwin begs to sew the heads back on and bury the children in the Crypts of Winterfell; Theon refuses.
+The plan to kill the miller’s boys and dress them in Bran’s and Rickon’s clothes is carried out.
+The miller’s boys are also decapitated, their tarred heads placed on spikes, their bodies burned.
+They are not interred in the crypts.

 Only Maester Luwin had the stomach to come near.
 Stone-faced, the small grey man had begged leave to sew the boys’ heads back onto their shoulders, so they might be laid in the crypts below with the other Stark dead.
 “No,” Theon had told him.
 “Not the crypts.”
 “But why, my lord?
 Surely they cannot harm you now.
 It is where they belong.
 All the bones of the Starks—” “I said no.” He needed the heads for the wall, but he had burned the headless bodies that very day, in all their finery.
 Afterward, he had knelt amongst the bones and ashes to retrieve a slag of melted silver and cracked jet, all that remained of the wolf’s head brooch that had once been Bran’s.
 He had it still.